colgiati/music-tagger/README.md

 ```py
 bpm_tagger = BPMTagger()
 ```
-and addd the tagger to the taggers list.
+and add the tagger to the taggers list.